Note: This page was updated with improved directions on 4-26-13.

 Blue Mountain (not to be confused with Blue Mountain near Spada Lake) is a forested foothill located seven miles N/NE of Granite Falls.
 It is the shortest of three ugly brothers (Olo, Wheeler, Blue) situated on private timber lands between Granite Falls and Oso.
 In the past, this mountain really had nothing going for it.
 Recently, however, it received a haircut (along with its big brother, Olo) from Longview Fibre, giving it fairly decent views from the summit area.
 So who would want to hike/bike up Blue Mountain?
 Most likely someone who has been housebound all winter, and needs to get out for a conditioner before the "real" mountains melt out.
 I was originally going to combine this mountain with the Olo Mountain page, but I figured any mountain with over 1000' of prominence deserved its own page.
 The roads on Blue Mountain have been changed around a bit recently, rendering USGS and Green Trails maps useless past Olo Pass.
 Even the Google Earth satellite shots are outdated, so I've decided to add some GPS coordinates to help would-be summiters of Blue Mountain find their way.

-Update (6-2-15): Unfortunately, it appears that Weyerhaeuser is now managing this land, and a permit is now required.
+Update (6-2-15): Unfortunately, it appears that Weyerhaeuser is now managing this land, and a permit

 Blue Mountain is accessed via a private timber road maintained by Longview Fibre.
 See the sign photo below for a list of the rules.
 I really don't think the loggers mind if you bike on this road during the week (it's never been a problem in the past).
 Just stay out of the active logging areas, and yield to all trucks.